We are a Presbyterian church affliated with ECO: A Covenant Order of Evangelical Presbyterians and governed by an elder board.

 Biblically literate and a Spirit-led, prayerful, wise disciple of Jesus.
 Has a sound understanding of the dynamics and practices of spiritual discernment, that is, the ability to recognize and respond to the presence and the activity of God, both in every day moments and in the larger decisions.
 As an individual, is committed to discerning and doing the will of God as it is revealed through the help of the Holy Spirit and, as a potential member of Session, would be similarly committed to lead through group spiritual discernment.

-Demonstrated ability to cultivate relationships and to persuade, convene, facilitate, and build consensus among diverse individuals, manage key projects or assignments, able to communicate effectively, and able to exhort sound doctrine.
-Skillful in instruction or teaching by possessing both the requisite knowledge and the ability to communicate it to others.
+Demonstrate ability to cultivate relationships and to persuade, convene, facilitate, and build consensus among diverse individuals, manage key projects or assignments, able to communicate effectively, and able to exhort sound doctrine.
+Skillful in “speaking an apt word” or teaching by possessing both the requisite knowledge and the ability to communicate it to others.

 Is a critical, insightful thinker with effective communication skills and problem-solving abilities, and can assess, identify and confront issues skillfully and appropriately.
 Demonstrates the relevant gifts, skills, and practical leadership experience in organizational management, administration, organizational savvy in strategy, planning and operations, knowledge of and experience in governance and oversight, and important functional areas of expertise (e.g., law, finance, human resources).

-Possesses the tangible quality of being able to work well with, to get along with, and contribute to the board functioning as a high performing team – a team that works in relational harmony, with common purpose and goals, trust, respect, and mutual accountability.
+Possesses the tangible quality of being able to work well with, get along with, and contribute to the board functioning as a high-performing team – a team that works in relational harmony, with common purpose and goals, trust, respect, and mutual accountability.
 Adds to the effectiveness of the board, by being able to contribute selflessly, and to submit to and be part of the team effort of the board.

 Possesses social awareness of the unique cultural fabric of the Bay Area in this generation and a broad knowledge of communities within and outside of MPPC, as the context for ministry.
 Creative and thoughtful in their approach to reach, connect with, and care for people in the community.